unknownpvp/academic-kickstart/content/authors/admin/_index.md

 organizations = [ { name = "The University of Texas at Arlington ", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Interested in Web Development, Data Science and Software Engineering."
+bio = "Interested in Software Development, Web Development and Data Science."

 # List (academic) interests or hobbies
 interests = [